peterkhe1999/CheatSheet/OSEP/README.md

 We can gain root privileges if the user runs VIM as root or uses the `visudo` command

-VIM handles its configuration files differently for a user in a sudo context depending on the distribution of Linux.
+VIM handles its configuration files differently for a user in a sudo context depending on the distribution of Linux:
 * On a Ubuntu or Red Hat: VIM will use the current user's `.vimrc` configuration file even in a sudo context.
 * On a Debian: In a sudo context, VIM will use the root user's VIM configuration.

-On a Debian or similar system that does not persist the user's shell environment information when moving to a sudo context, we can add an alias to the user's `.bashrc` file.
+On a Debian or similar system that does not persist the user's shell environment information when moving to a sudo context, add an alias to the user's `.bashrc` file, i.e. replaces a standard sudo call with one that will force sudo to persist the user's VIM settings.

 `alias sudo="sudo -E"`

-Replaces a standard sudo call with one that will force sudo to persist the user's VIM settings.
-The shell script being loaded will then also run as root.
-We will need to source our `.bashrc` file from the command line if we want the alias changes to go into effect right away.
+If we want the alias changes to go into effect right away:

 ```bash
 source ~/.bashrc
 ```

 In some cases, users are given limited sudo rights to run only specific programs.

 ```bash
 sudo -l